sagnikrg/sagnikrg.github.io/README.md

 * A Journal Club on [Measurement Induced Phase Transitions.](https://sagnikiiser.github.io/MIPT/)
 * A Seminar Series on Geometric Quantisation
 * A Blog on Rare-Ragas of Hindustani Classical Music
+* A [Working Manual](https://sagnikiiser.github.io/brahmos/) that I wrote for the IISER Super Computer.

 ### Further Stuffs